Herbert Wright on

 designcurial August 2015

-Henri Gaudin's last building in France- a conservatoire composed of conical sections, echoing an abandoned abbey.
-I travel to Soissons to see the Cité de la Musique et de la Danse, and track down the veteran architect in his Parisian Chinatown retreat.
+Henri Gaudin's last building in France- a conservatoire echoing an abandoned abbey.
+I travel to Soissons to see the Cité de la Musique et de la Danse, and track down the veteran architect in his Paris.

 Blueprint July 2015, designcurial Sep 2015